ch33zer/blaise.bike/_posts/2021-7-11-day_15_new_meadows_to_grangeville.md

 I then went to a park and fell asleep for an hour.
 I woke up and tried to figure out sleeping arrangements.
 Ultimately I decided to get a room for the night, for whatever reason I wasn't feeling the city provided campground (it was nice, just exposed I guess?)
 In retrospect I should have gone to an RV park and tent camped.
 I went shopping for supplies as apparently I'm entering a few-services zone soon.
 Exciting news: I'm picking up a brooks saddle that was shipped to me here in town tomorrow.
 Can't wait to try it out.
 Night!

-Distance:80ishConsumption:Cliff barChai teaHomemade power bar from coffee shopJimmy dean breakfast2x GatoradeKerns juiceApple pastry2x lindor chocolatesDouble cheeseburgerSaladGarlic breadIced teaOff brand slushiiMicrowaveable pizza
+Distance:80ish

+Consumption:
+* Cliff bar
+* Chai tea
+* Homemade power bar from coffee shop
+* Jimmy dean breakfast
+* 2x Gatorade
+* Kerns juice
+* Apple pastry
+* 2x lindor chocolates
+* Double cheeseburger
+* Salad
+* Garlic bread
+* Iced tea
+* Off brand slushii
+* Microwaveable pizza